 It’s all in the patterns

-In today’s lesson we are going to be in the key of G, we are going to use the E shaped G major scale, it’s first root note is on the 6th string, fret 3.
-See chordacus image below.
+In today’s lesson, we are going to be in the key of G, we are going to use the E shaped G major scale.
+That’s the first root note on the 6th string, fret 3.

 - Seven modes